-Having witnessed the horrifically graphic visuals of Alton Sterling—a man from Baton Rouge, Louisiana, who was selling CDs in his regular spot (to support his family, his young black family) a few minutes prior to being gunned down—laying on the ground, hands by his side, with two police officers sitting on top of him before letting off six shots inside of him—I couldn’t sit at home and do nothing when there was a call for a “peaceful protest” in London.
-Philando Castile from Minnesota, too: shot through his car window as he drew for his driving license, with his girlfriend’s 4-year-old daughter sitting in the back seat.
+Having witnessed the horrific visuals of Alton Sterling, 37—a man from Baton Rouge, Louisiana, who was selling CDs in his regular spot to support his young black family a few minutes prior to being gunned down—laying on the ground, hands by his side, with two police officers sitting on top of him before letting off six shots inside of him—I couldn’t sit at home and do nothing when there was a call for a “peaceful protest” in London.
+32-year-old Philando Castile from Minnesota, too: shot through his car window as he drew for his driver’s license, while his girlfriend’s 4-year-old daughter sat in the backseat, crying.
 These two murders hit me like a tonne of bricks.

-When Mark Duggan was shot dead by police in North London in 2011, I let the protests slide and I’ve always regretted it.
-Although those events eventually turned into one of the biggest, most expansive riots the UK's ever seen (taking place over several nights across several cities), it was necessary for the authorities to understand that shooting an innocent black man dead will never again be tolerated.
-Being a young black man myself—one familiar with the background of Duggan—I felt helpless, almost to a point where I felt ashamed for not doing or saying anything but RT the odd home truth on Twitter.
-And that’s to say nothing of the less-publicised murders and assaults of other black people (i.e. Sarah Reed, Julian Cole, Sheku Bayoh and the rest) who have felt the wrath of police here in the UK.
+When 29-year-old Mark Duggan was shot dead by police in 2011 in North London, I let the protests pass me by and I’ve always regretted it.
+Although those protests eventually turned into one of the biggest, most expansive riots the UK has ever seen—taking place over several nights across several cities—it was necessary for those in authority in this country to understand that shooting an unarmed black person dead will never again be tolerated.
+Being a young black man myself—one familiar with the background of Duggan—I felt helpless, almost to a point where I felt ashamed for not doing or saying anything but RTing the odd home truth on Twitter.
+And that’s to say nothing of the less-publicised cases of other black people (i.e. Sarah Reed, Julian Cole, Sheku Bayoh...) who have felt the wrath of police here in the UK.

 All lives matter—of course they do—but right now, black ones are more in danger than you could ever imagine.

-Starting at Southbank’s skate park at 6.30pm, proceedings went through Central London, to Westminster, Oxford Circus, Piccadilly, and back down to the U.S Embassy.
-Seeing thousands of black, brown, and white folk—young and old—unite for this protest was super-emotional and extremely powerful.
+Starting at Southbank’s skate park at 6.30pm, proceedings went through Central London—from Westminster to Oxford Circus to Piccadilly, and stopping right outside the U.S Embassy.
+Seeing thousands of people—black, brown, white, young and old—unite for this protest was emotional and extremely powerful.
 People were crying, hugging each other as they stood tall in the fight against those who use their power to oppress.